 These cinnamon scented pine cones are perfect for fall and for the holidays.
 Although this technique is a no-bake method, others have baked cinnamon essential oil onto the pinecones at 200 degrees Fahrenheit for 45 minutes or so.

 DIY Fall Scented Potpourri | Hello Glow

 Set out some fall potpourri with dried fruit and nuts to emit a pleasant scent in any room of your home.
 Remember, potpourri should not only smell good, but it should be pretty as well, and this autumn version is simply lovely!

 You haven’t lived until you’ve made your own homemade mulling spices.
-Add them to bourbon, wine, cider or keep it super kid-friendly by adding it to hot coconut milk.
+Add them to bourbon, wine, cider or keep it super kid-friendly by adding it to apple juice or hot coconut milk.
 It’s sure to warm you up in chilly weather, and it smells great while it simmers.

 Whip up some slow cooker apple butter to spread on your toast or warm biscuits on a chilly fall morning.
 Doesn’t apple butter smell divine while it’s cooking?